willneedit/Sceelix_Extensions/README.md

 Whereas the node "Mesh UV" would always create UV coordinates within the range of (0,0)..(1,1), unless scaled, this node relocates them to a different coordinate space.

 This is particularly useful if you have a texture containing a set of different images and the face of the mesh should display only one of them rather than all of them.
 Most common example would be a texture containing a whole charset and picking out specific letters.

+### Unity Entity Group Create

+An amalgamation of "Actor Group" and "Unity Entity Create".
+Groups several actors (including other Unity Entities and Groups) together and decorates them with a meaningful name and attributes as seen in "Unity Entity Create"